Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Prioritize your self-care.
 Don't sacrifice your mental health for a high-paying job that's too stressful.
 Don't become so attached to money that you don't know what's really important anymore.

 This card could also indicate that you're micromanaging others.
 You don't know how to trust people or lead them.
 You're too possessive and critical.
-You assert yourself out of fear of losing your job, not getting a promotion, that you'll lose your standing, or have no money.
+You assert yourself out of fear of losing your job, not getting a promotion, or running out of money.

 Your toxic relationship with money is causing your social relationships to sour.
 If you continue to micromanage, you'll be met with resistance.
 People don't like self-entitled and imposing managers.